VDrift/vdrift/README.md

 recommended, although it should be possible to run VDrift with a 1 GHz or better CPU.

+GPU
+---

+VDrift requires a recent nVidia or ATI graphics card.
+Intel graphics cards are not supported.

+A nVidia GeForce 7-series or ATI Radeon X1000-Series card is recommended in order to enable all the visual effects.
+By reducing or disabling some of the display options, it should be possible to play VDrift with a nVidia GeForce 2 or better.

+HDD
+---

+VDrift takes up quite some harddisk space.
+The VDrift Data alone is about 1.6 GB in size and you will need to check it out, first and install it afterwards.
+So be prepared for handling some 3 - 5 GB.

 RAM
 ---

 VDrift consumes 300 MiB of memory space on a typical run.
 512 MiB of memory may be sufficient on some operating systems.
-1 GiB or more is recommended, and required for larger tracks.
+1 GiB or more is recommended and required for larger tracks.

-GPU
----

-VDrift requires a recent nVidia or ATI graphics card.
-A nVidia GeForce 7-series or better (or the equivalent ATI card) is recommended in order to enable all the visual effects.
-By reducing or disabling some of the display options, it should be possible to play VDrift with a nVidia GeForce 2 or better.
-Users should install the newest version of the device drivers for their graphics card to run VDrift.
-Intel graphics cards are not supported.

 See also
 --------

 - [wiki.VDrift.net/Hardware_requirements](http://wiki.VDrift.net/Hardware_requirements)

-DEPENDENCIES
+Dependencies
 ============

 Make sure you have all the required libraries and build tools.
 Make sure you also have the development files for each of the libraries.
+Your Linux distribution may have different package names and/or bundled differently.
+The lists below should give enough information to search for applicable packages within your distribution's package manager.

 Build Tools
 -----------